 In April, the students developed their final major project ideas into strong responses to their own self-directed projects.
 By May, the students were then able to refine and complete their various projects: Costume Design, Digital Animation, Architecture, Interior Design and Stop-Motion Animation.
 This was absolutely incredible work from our first cohort of students!

-In June, the college held the Student Awards, and the Departmental Award for the Junior College went to Jodie for her hard work and resilience and her ability to go the extra distance to push her ideas.
+In June, the students learnt about the history of Pride, and decorated the Junior College with flags.
+They also learnt about Juneteenth and made a display along the walls.
+The main college held the Student Awards, and the Departmental Award for the Junior College went to Jodie for her hard work and resilience and her ability to go the extra distance to push her ideas.